Dentistry and Workers’ Compensation: What You Need to Know

 In California Workers’ Compensation, Dental Injuries are permissible.
 An accepted Dental Injury claim allows the Injured Worker to seek and obtain dental treatment.

-Dental Treatment can be complex in nature.
-There are many different components within the mouth that may require treatment.
+Dental Treatment can be complex.
+Many different components within the mouth may require treatment.
 As a result of these different components, a single Dental Injury claim may require the Injured Worker to seek multiple dental specialties to complete their course of treatment.

-This article will discuss the types of Dentists that are available for evaluation and treatment.
+This article will discuss the types of Dentists available for evaluation and treatment.

 Why Is It Important to Know About Dental Specialties?